 How do I pay my bill?

 The Office of Billing and Payment Services accepts payments by cash, check, electronic check, wire, or credit card.
-Payments may be made in person, by mail, or, if you are using a credit card, by fax.
+Payments may be made in person, by mail, or, if you are using a credit card, payments are made online.

 See Tuition and Fees for more information.